Custom operators#

 license

-property allows to define a required license to check out when running the operator.
+property lets you define a required license to check out when running the operator.
 Set it equal toany_dpf_supported_increments

 to allow any license currently accepted by DPF (see here)